alemuscyber/HoneypotVM/README.md

 Step 6: Is this a SIEM yet?

 No, not yet.
-We can't call a Log Repository a SIEM by simply querying raw data.
+We can't call a Log Repository a SIEM by simply collecting and querying raw data.
 So I turned this data into valuable information.
 Also, a SIEMs purpose is to enhance visibility, a single pane of glass, of security events that have been previously filtered to reduce inaccuracy and avoid noise.
 I created a Microsoft Sentinel Workspace and linked it to my Log Analytics Workspace.
 Then, to bring actual value, I uploaded a D.B ("geoip-summarized.csv") of more than 50k records in order to correlate the attackers IP addresses of my security events to cityname and countryname.
 Here's an example of a query to validate succesful correlation:

 ![Image Alt](https://github.com/alemuscyber/HoneypotVM/blob/08396fe1c2d38a6ed8c46987e2fc3e15d8f4e581/Screenshot%202026-07-15%20174658.png)